buxiangzhiren/ContextLoc/README.md

 ## Citation

-Please cite the following paper if you feel PGCN useful to your research
+Please cite the following paper if you feel ContextLoc useful to your research

 ```
 @inproceedings{Zhu2021EnrichingLA,